banksio/remote-media/README.md

 ![Azure DevOps builds](https://img.shields.io/azure-devops/build/banksio/ca05dcdb-cddf-47ad-b524-a5943bb56d8d/6)
 ![David Dependencies](https://img.shields.io/david/banksio/remote-media)

 A node.js web app to synchronise YouTube videos (and the audio) between different users.
+Currently designed for audio, this solution does not yet keep users in sync if they manually seek after the video has begun.
+Everyone should be in sync at the beginning of the video and otherwise if they do not seek their video manually.

 Currently in beta: There may still be some rough edges, but please feel free to test it and report any bugs found, or new features that may be beneficial!
 ## Features